chadcooper/sjc-arcuser/article.md

 difficult, _locating_ a particular piece of infrastructure can sometimes be just as hard.
-With so many newcomers to the area, residential street construction continues to rise, resulting in the need for a custom in-house geolocator/geocoding service built on the latest and greatest street data based on local knowledge and sources.
-Geolocators for address points and streets are frequently updated and combined into a composite locator which is then published to ArcGIS Server and consumed in a multitude of web applications, ensuring that staff and end users can find even the newest of addresses within the service area.
+With so many newcomers to the area, residential street construction continues to rise.
+This results in the need for a custom in-house geolocator/geocoding service built on the latest and greatest street data based on local knowledge and sources.
+Geolocators for address points and streets are frequently updated and combined into a composite locator which is then published to ArcGIS Server and consumed in a multitude of web applications; ensuring that staff and end users can find even the newest of addresses within the service area.